profashish/Weightfunctions_for_sensorfailures/README.md

 There is one more program named new_IES_to_sensor_positions_autoconvert.m that can convert from inter-element spacing (IES) notation to the actual sensor positions.
 This will be useful when working with traditional sparse arrays or modern ones like the MISC array, Two-sided Extended nested array (TS-ENA), GENAMS etc.

-# Licensing Information

-This code is licensed under GPLv2 license.

 # Citing our paper

 If you use or modify our code and obtain any publication out of it, kindly cite our original article.